Capitanian mass extinction event: Marine life

 In the oceans, the Capitanian extinction event led to high extinction rates among ammonoids, corals and calcareous algal reef-building organisms, foraminifera, bryozoans, and brachiopods.
 It was more severe in restricted marine basins than in the open oceans.
 It appears to have been particularly selective against shallow-water taxa that relied on photosynthesis or a photosymbiotic relationship; many species with poorly buffered respiratory physiologies also became extinct.
 The extinction event led to a collapse of the reef carbonate factory in the shallow seas surrounding South China.

 The ammonoids, which had been in a long-term decline for a 30 million year period since the Roadian, suffered a selective extinction pulse at the end of the Capitanian.
 75.6% of coral families, 77.8% of coral genera and 82.2% of coral species that were in Permian China were lost during the Capitanian mass extinction.

 Among bivalve losses, perhaps most prominent were the giant alatoconchids, which occurred abundantly in the shallow seas around South China before the mass extinction event but failed to survive it.

 Among foraminifera, the extinction event exhibited a strong size-dependent selectivity; large foraminifera suffered especially heavily during the crisis.
 The Verbeekinidae, a family of large fusuline foraminifera, went extinct.
+Morphologically complex miliolids also suffered major losses.

 87% of brachiopod species found at the Kapp Starostin Formation on Spitsbergen disappeared over a period of tens of thousands of years; though new brachiopod and bivalve species emerged after the extinction, the dominant position of the brachiopods was taken over by the bivalves.
 Approximately 70% of other species found at the Kapp Starostin Formation also vanished.
 The fossil record of East Greenland is similar to that of Spitsbergen; the faunal losses in Canada's Sverdrup Basin are comparable to the extinctions in Spitsbergen and East Greenland, but the post-extinction recovery that happened in Spitsbergen and East Greenland did not occur in the Sverdrup Basin.
 Whereas rhynchonelliform brachiopods made up 99.1% of the individuals found in tropical carbonates in the Western United States, South China and Greece prior to the extinction, molluscs made up 61.2% of the individuals found in similar environments after the extinction.
 87% of brachiopod species and 82% of fusulinacean foraminifer species in South China were lost.
 Although severe for brachiopods, the Capitanian extinction's impact on their diversity was nowhere near as strong as that of the later end-Permian extinction.